 So you might be wondering…what is my point in telling you all this?

-You can almost never go wrong in life by bending over backwards to be inclusive.
+You can almost never go wrong in life by including others.

 Excluding people, on the other hand, can destroy friendships, can harm families, can divide communities.